-A 9 year old boy is brought to the clinic by his mother because of concerns that he is shorter than other children his age.
+A 9 year old boy is brought to the clinic by his father because of concerns that he is shorter than other children his age.
 He has a history of wheezing with viral illnessess as a toddler.
 Family history reveals that Dad is 5'9'', mom is 5'4'' and dad first shaved at age 17.
 On examination, he is well appearing, but looks younger than chronologic age.
-Plotting his growth reveals the following: All growth parameters are at the fifth percentile.
+Plotting his growth reveals the following: Height and weight have been at the 10th percentile since infancy.

 Respiratory examination: Normal.